JuliaText/TextAnalysis.jl/docs/src/documents.md

 * _TokenDocument_ : A document represented as a sequence of UTF8 tokens
 * _NGramDocument_ : A document represented as a bag of n-grams, which are UTF8 n-grams that map to counts

+!!! note
-These format represent a hierarchy: you can always move down the hierachy, but can generally not move up the hierachy.
+    These formats represent a hierarchy: you can always move down the hierachy, but can generally not move up the hierachy.
 A `FileDocument` can easily become a `StringDocument`, but an `NGramDocument` cannot easily become a `FileDocument`.

 Creating any of the four basic types of documents is very easy: